domvwt/msc-thesis/thesis/thesis.md

 To put these numbers in perspective, a 2019 study by the European Commission estimated that a total USD 7.8 trillion was held offshore as of 2016.
 The share of this attributed to the European Union (EU) was USD 1.6 trillion, which corresponds to an estimated tax revenue loss to the EU of EUR 46 billion [@europeancommission.directorategeneralfortaxationandcustomsunion.EstimatingInternationalTax2019].

 The ease with which information can be concealed or not declared makes it difficult to identify the beneficiaries of a company.
-Further complication is introduced by the interconnected nature of businesses and individuals, as well as the ingenuity of criminals in masking illicit activities.
+Further complications are introduced by the interconnected nature of businesses and individuals, as well as the ingenuity of criminals in masking illicit activities.
 These difficulties place significant strain on the resources of law enforcement agencies and financial institutions [@stevenm.CombatingIllicitFinancing2019].

 In April 2016, the United Kingdom made it mandatory for businesses to keep a register of People with Significant Control.
-This includes people owning over 25% of the company's shares [@KeepingYourPeople2016].
+This includes people owning over 25% of the company’s shares [@KeepingYourPeople2016].
 Ownership data is curated and processed by the Open Ownership organisation for public scrutiny and research [@OpenOwnership2022].
 It is the data provided by Open Ownership that forms the basis of this study.
 Details of suspicious or illegitimate business owners are not available because of the sensitive nature of such records.
 As part of our experimental methods, we propose a method for the simulation of anomalous ownership structures.

 To model the complex network of global business ownership, it is necessary to represent companies, people, and their relationships in a graph structure.
-With data in this format, it is possible to consider the features of an entity's local neighbourhood, as well as the entity's own characteristics, when investigating potential fraud.
+With data in this format, it is possible to consider the features of an entity’s local neighbourhood, as well as the entity’s characteristics, when investigating potential fraud.
 Anomaly detection algorithms that operate on graph structures remain at the frontier of machine learning research.

-To the best of the author's knowledge, there is no published research studying the effectiveness of graph anomaly detection techniques on business ownership networks.
+To the best of the author’s knowledge, there is no published research studying the effectiveness of graph anomaly detection techniques on business ownership networks.
 The following proposal is a study of state-of-the-art anomaly detection techniques as applied to business ownership graphs.

 ## Aims, Objectives, and Research Questions